eriksend/primo-facet-customization/README.md

 - Some Javascript skill is required for implementation, and facility with CSS is required if you don't want to live with my two display choices.

 ### Implementation (Recipe) Steps
+ - Customize the localization variables in the javascript withdetails specific to your own Primo instance.

 ```js
 /* begin localization */